akctba/MidataMerge/MarinerDatamerge-1/Readme.md

 ## Running the Application With Maven

-You can run the application by using the following command:
+Its possible to run the application by using the following command, on the project's folder:

     mvn clean spring-boot:run

+The result will be exported to a file.
+Path will be displayed on the terminal.

 # Tools and libraries